 By Kassi Berg

-The village of Ngkeklau (Ngaraard) located on the eastern coast of Palau’s largest island, Babeldoab, was practically wiped out by the tidal surge of Typhoon Bopha.
+The village of Ngkeklau (Ngaraard) located on the eastern coast of Palau’s largest island, this Babeldoab, advice was practically wiped out by the tidal surge of Typhoon Bopha.
 Despite escaping the full brunt of the Typhoon because it veered south of Palau, the devastation of the typhoon is palpable in Ngkeklau where many of the locals are without homes and the entire village is without power, water, and communications.

 Belongings from these homes litter the landscape.
 Some houses were entirely destroyed and literally washed into the trees and their neighbors yards, while others were swept off their foundations nearly in tact and can be found elsewhere.
 One house now sits in the middle of the road blocking access to the village.
 High watermarks inside the remaining structures indicate that the tidal surge may have been as high as 10 feet.